MitRupeshSingh/udacity-api-python/README.md

 ### Installation

 It's on pip!
-Or rather, it will be on pip.
-It's still in development as of now.
+Install it from the terminal, with Python 2 or 3:

+    $ pip install udacity-api

+You can then include it in your application:

+    import udacity

+### User

+The `User` class is used to view a user's account info and see their progress in courses.
+It includes a lot of convenience functions.

+Docs coming soon!

-### API
+### Catalog

+The `Catalog` class can be used to filter data from Udacity's Catalog API.
+It has plenty of convenience functions.

-Documentation coming soon!
+Docs coming soon!